tkhyn/django-jsdir/README.rst

 Note that:

+- the patterns are Unix-like.
+See fnmatch_.
-- you should use semicolons to separate the patterns
+- patterns should be separated by semicolons
 - spaces are stripped from the beginning and the end of each pattern
 - 'file.js' matches 'file.js' `and` 'file.min.js'